Installing a Later 1991-93 Windshield

 EVERYWHERE.
 Butyl comes off of paint

-easy.
-If you get it on fabric or carpet
+easy, but if you get it on fabric or carpet

 - forget it.
 You won't get it out.

 So cover everything.
-I had towels over
+Use towels or something to cover

 the dash, steering wheel, front seats,

-floors.
-And a couple of big blankets
+floors, etc. And a couple of big blankets

 car.

-2. I bought two double-suction-cup
+2. Get two double-suction-cup

 handles from Harbor Freight.
-Worked well
+These work well

-for the old/new windshield.
+for the old and new windshield.
 One person

 can remove the old one.
 You should have a helper for